trilitech/tezos-developer-docs/src/pages/tutorials/create-an-nft/nft-taquito/index.md

 ### Contract types

 Because Tezos uses strongly-typed languages, this contract's code starts by defining the types that the contract uses.
-These types are important for verifying that data is in the correct format, including that the client sends the correct data to the entrypoints.
+These types are important for verifying that data is in the correct format, such as the parameters the transaction senders pass.

 For example, the `transfer` entrypoint accepts a list of the `transfer` type.
 This type includes the account to transfer tokens from and a list of the `transfer_destination` type, which includes the account to transfer tokens to, the ID of the token to transfer, and the amount to transfer: